Browse Articles

 Need to have nodejs latest or stable version

-To get started with Angular, we must have Nodejs to be installed into our machine, and we can get the latest one from here.
+To get started with Angular, we must have Nodejs to be installed on our machine, and we can get the latest one from here.
 We can choose one from the different supported operating systems and can continue with the setup process.
+Aspiring to master Angular through dedicated learning?
+Exploring Angular JS training can provide the necessary skills and guidance for a comprehensive understanding of this framework.

 Installing the Angular CLI